Because of His Nationality, Felipe Massa Could Be Forced to Submit $1,000,000 on Demand During the Legal Battle - The SportsRush

 Felipe Massa might have to put up a million dollars as a security amount

 2008 saw one of F1’s biggest scandals when Piquet Jr. admitted to crashing deliberately during the Singapore GP on the orders of his seniors.
-Whatever the team’s original intentions might have been, it resulted in Felipe Massa losing out on that year’s driver championship by 1 point.
+Whatever the team’s original intentions might have been, it resulted in Felipe Massa losing out on his first and only driver’s title in F1.
+Fifteen years later, Massa is seeking a fair monetary value as compensation, but a new report suggests he might have to put some money on the line first.

 Advertisement